scalar-labs/scalar-kubernetes/docs/alerts/Envoy.md

  Description: Envoy cluster is running in a degraded mode, some of the Envoy pods are not healthy
  Details:
   • alertname: EnvoyClusterDegraded
-  • deployment: scalar-envoy
+  • deployment: prod-scalar-dl-envoy
 ```

 ### Action Needed

-* Check the log server to pinpoint the root cause of a failure with kubernetes logs on the monitor server `/log/kubernetes/<year>/<month>-<day>/kube.log` or `kubectl logs scalar-envoy-xxxx-yyyy`
+* Check the log server to pinpoint the root cause of a failure with kubernetes logs on the monitor server `/log/kubernetes/<year>/<month>-<day>/kube.log` or `kubectl logs prod-scalar-dl-envoy-xxxx-yyyy`
-* Check kubernetes deployment with `kubectl describe deployments scalar-envoy`
+* Check kubernetes deployment with `kubectl describe deployments prod-scalar-dl-envoy`
 * Check replica set with `kubectl get replicasets.apps`
 * Check nodes statuses with `kubectl get node -o wide`
 * Check a cloud provider to see if there is any known issue.
 For example, you can check statues [here](https://status.azure.com/en-us/status) in Azure.